bitw1z/computer_vision_controlled_robotic_arm/README.md

 This project enables a robotic arm to autonomously manipulate objects using ESP32 camera for real-time object detection and Arduino Uno for servo motor controls.

 ## Features
-- Calculation of joint angles using inverse and forward kinematics
+- Calculation of joint angles using inverse and forward kinematics (more detail [here)](https://bitwiz03.medium.com/start-of-my-journey-into-computer-vision-controlled-3-dof-robotic-arm-3353c88c40bf)!)
-- Serial communication between Python and Arduino for data exchange
+- Serial communication between Python and Arduino for data exchange (check out my [here!)](https://bitwiz03.medium.com/fine-tuning-control-systems-optimizing-motor-algorithms-and-communication-protocols-for-robotic-a84301adf23b)
 - Control of servo motors to move the robotic arm
-- Calibration of the ESP32 camera for accurate 2D-to-3D coordinate conversion
+- Calibration of the ESP32 camera for accurate 2D-to-3D coordinate conversion (Additional insights [here)](https://bitwiz03.medium.com/bridging-dimensions-camera-calibration-for-2d-to-3d-mapping-3d2b0a060a6f)
-- Real-time object detection using pretrained YOLOv3 weights
+- Real-time object detection using pretrained YOLOv3 weights (explore more details [here!)](https://bitwiz03.medium.com/adding-vision-to-robotic-arm-setting-up-the-esp32-camera-for-object-detection-d72eb6692d51)

 ## Hardware Setup
 - **ESP32 Camera**: Positioned in a bird's eye view to provide a real-time video stream for object detection.